stacklane/docs/🗄/Article/settings/nested.md

 source: https://github.com/owner/project.git#!tag
 ```

+The `#branch` and `#!tag` postfixes also apply to private SSH GIT sources.

 > {.alert .is-warning .is-small}
 >
-> The _owner_ must match the owner of the source including this nested mount.
+> For production deployment, the _owner_ must match the owner of the source including the nested site.

 # `namespace`